NDAK16001U Approximation Algorithms (APX)

 - Oral examination, 30 minutes (including grading)The oral examination is with 30 minutes preparation

 - Exam registration requirements

 The student must solve mandatory assignments during the course.
 Assignments will be made each week and be due in the following week.
 4 out of 6 assignments must be submitted timely and approved in order to qualify for the exam.

 - 7-point grading scale

 Several internal examiners

-If the student is not yet qualified, then qualification can be achieved by handing-in the missing assignments.
-The missing assignments must be submitted and approved no later than two weeks before the re-exam date in order to qualify for the exam.
+If the student is not yet qualified to participating in the exam, then qualification can be achieved by handing-in the missing/not-approved assignments.
+The missing/not-approved assignments must be submitted and approved no later than three weeks before the re-exam week in order to qualify for the re-exam.

 Criteria for exam assesment